Miad008/holbertonschool-hbnb/part2/README.md

 ---

-## 📎 Notes
+## 📌 Notes
-Data is stored using an in-memory repository (InMemoryRepository)
+* This project uses an in-memory repository (no database).

-API docs available at: http://localhost:5000/api/v1/ via Swagger UI
+* All APIs are accessible and testable via Swagger.

-The project is modular and scalable with proper separation of concerns
+* The app is structured following clean architecture and separation of concerns.

 ---

-## 🛠️ Technologies
+## 🛠️ Tech Stack

 * Python 3
 * Flask